sammyhasan17/SEC-Portfolio-Analysis/readME.md

 ## ❌ Why We Do NOT Use Adjusted EBITDA

 * Adjusted EBITDA includes custom, non-standard company-specific adjustments (e.g., stock-based compensation, restructuring)
-* These adjustments are inconsistent across companies
+* These adjustments are not standardized in the SEC’s US-GAAP taxonomy.
 * Not reported in machine-readable XBRL data — typically only available in press releases or presentations

 ---